 The College of Individualized Studies is offering a Master of Arts (MA) or a Master of Science (MS) in Individualized Studies.
-The MA/MS is a student-centered, individualized, interdisciplinary graduate program designed for individuals who have successfully completed a bachelor's degree and are looking to develop a graduate program that is tailored to meet their specific educational goals through multidisciplinary, interdisciplinary or intradisciplinary approaches.
+The MA/MS is a student-centered, individualized, interdisciplinary graduate program designed for individuals who have successfully completed a bachelor's degree and are looking to develop a graduate program that is tailored to meet their specific educational goals.